nicholaswmin/automap/benchmark/performance-runner/README.md

 ### Using the Performance Measure API

-Ideally, you'll be using the basic utilities from the Measurement API to capture measurements for specific functions.
+Ideally, you'll be using the Measurement API utilities to capture measurements of specific functions within each task.

 The following methods are supported: